beeware/toga/docs/project/roadmap.rst

     periodically update a GUI based on some long running background task.
     They usually accomplish this with some sort of timer-based API to ensure that the main event loop keeps running.
-Python has a "yield" keyword that can be prepurposed for this.
+Python has a "yield" keyword that can be repurposed for this.

 * Toolbar -

     Support for adding a toolbar to an app definition.
-Interpretation in mobile will be difficult; maybe some sort of top level action menu available via a slideout tray (e.g., GMail account selection tray)
+    Interpretation in mobile will be difficult;
+    maybe some sort of top level action menu available via a slideout tray (e.g., GMail account selection tray)

 * Preferences -